wsmind/js-pride/README.md

 However, it should still be possible to build the demo if you have the right combination of tools installed on your machine :)

-### Side note (frequently asked question): this is Javascript, why are you even building this?
+### Side note: this is Javascript, why are you even building this?

 This is good question, normal JS programs don't require building.
 What we use building for:
  * Compiling assets (shaders and meshes) directly into JS code.
-The goal of this is twofold:
+The goal is twofold:
    * Avoid dynamically loading these data at runtime, they are directly built into the source code.
 This is not required for a typical application, but is quite practical for a demo (actually, any external request is usually stricly forbidden by party rules).
    * Building assets allows complex optimization to be done at this step.
 This was not used for JS Pride, but we could be quantizing mesh